plotnikov938/pg-gans-keras-tf/README.md

 4. [Learning from Simulated and Unsupervised Images through Adversarial Training](https://arxiv.org/pdf/1612.07828.pdf)

 ## Contacts
-Please contact me if you have any questions:  [plotnikov.ilia938@gmail.com](mailto:plotnikov.ilia938@gmail.com)
+Please feel free to contact me if you have any questions:  [plotnikov.ilia938@gmail.com](mailto:plotnikov.ilia938@gmail.com)